mmistakes/mm-github-pages-starter/_pages/music.md

 </figure>
 -->

-Apart from science, I like to perform live music.
-I am the guitarist and vocalist of an indo-western fusion band at Purdue called [Tatvam](https://www.facebook.com/TatvamPurdue/).
+I love to perform live music, and I am the guitarist and vocalist of an indo-western fusion band at Purdue called [Tatvam](https://www.facebook.com/TatvamPurdue/).
+We have performed at several live sets at Purdue, Lafayette, Urbana-Champaign, and Chicago.

 <!--{% include gallery class="full" caption="Bandmates and me" %}-->

 <figure style="width: 500px" class="align-left">
   <img src="/assets/music/Tatvam_new.jpg" alt="">